Moya/Moya/README.md

 Sample Project
 --------------

-There's a sample project in the Demo directory.
+There's a sample project in the Example directory.
 Go nuts!

 Project Status
 --------------